What can we expect?

 Guests must follow certain rules, with no phones or social media allowed, but as we all know, some have managed to get a few inside clips.

-Last year, Kendall Jenner gave us a behind the scenes look from the dinner, which usually includes a headline performer.
+In 2021, Kendall Jenner gave us a behind the scenes look from the dinner, which usually includes a headline performer.
 Last year, videos emerged online of Justin Bieber performing, with Rihanna doing it a few years back.
-And who could forget Kylie Jenner's sneaky pictures from the bathroom?
+And who could forget Kylie Jenner’s sneaky pictures from the bathroom?

 Guests always explore the exhibition before sitting down together for dinner, so that won’t be any different this year.